A basket trade makes an investor’s trading experience more convenient.

 The meaning of a basket trade

 A basket trade is a management strategy that refers to an order where investors buy and sell a large group of securities all at the same time for their portfolios.
 Basket trades help investment funds and investors, especially in the institutional fields, realize their massive proportional securities goal.
 Investors must secure an enormous number of securities all at the same time when cash comes in and out so that there will be no issues in the portfolio allocation like price movements which can be a hassle for the investor.
+This is quite different when you’re trading with a brokerage like eToro (for more info about trading with eToro, you can visit wikitoro.org/etoro-trading) but you can still apply this strategy if you wish to.

 Basket trades are not limited to securities alone, but they can also involve soft commodities and investment products, and they have specific weighing criteria.